DanGravel/TFTP/README.md

      * E.g C:\\\Users\\\kshaminag\\\Desktop\\\Folder
   * Type help when prompted to enter a command by client to see a list of commands you can use

+  * Read request will transfer file from Desktop to user specified path
+  * Write request will transfer file from user specified path to Desktop